 Engaged Faculty Spotlight: The Department of Earth, Environmental and Planetary Sciences

-This month (and last), rather than individual faculty, we'll spotlight departments committed to engaged scholarship, as evident in their activities, liberal learning goals, and Departmental Diversity and Inclusion Action Plans (DDIAPs).
+This spotlight focuses not on individual faculty, but rather a department committed to engaged scholarship, as evident in its activities, liberal learning goals, and Departmental Diversity and Inclusion Action Plan (DDIAP).

 The Department of Earth, Environmental and Planetary Sciences (DEEPS) has a long history of fostering collaborative projects in Providence around youth education.
 One of the department's main outreach programs, DEEPS STEP, evolved from an earlier NSF-funded work (PI: Prof. Tim Herbert) that engaged graduate students with local public schools, generating an accessible lesson plan database and an ongoing relationship with Vartan Gregorian Elementary School.